-- Oxford (6 nights): 4-star Mercure Oxford Eastgate Hotel centrally located hotel set in a 17th-century townhouse building that was once frequented by author J.R.R.
-Tolkien. - Royal Tunbridge Wells (1 night): 4-star The Spa Hotel situated in 14 acres of picturesque grounds on the edge of town. - London (3 nights): 4-star Citadines Holborn-Covent Garden contemporary apartment-hotel located within London's historic law district close to shops and restaurants, and within a 10-minute walk from Covent Garden.
+- Broadway (3 nights): 4-star The Lygon Arms housed in a former 16th-century coaching inn, located in the heart of the charming Cotswolds village of Broadway. - Oxford (2 nights): 5-star The Randolph set in the heart of Oxford, steps from the University and its iconic colleges. - Royal Tunbridge Wells (1 night): 4-star The Spa Hotel situated in 14 acres of picturesque grounds on the edge of town. - London (3 nights): 4-star Citadines Holborn-Covent Garden contemporary apartment-hotel located within London's historic law district close to shops and restaurants, and within a 10-minute walk from Convet Garden.